MNandor/archinstall-rice/README.md

+# Archinstall Rice

+A set of files to be gnu `stow`-ed when I reintall my OS.
+`linux`

 Please do both the cloning and the stowing as root so the ownership is set correctly.

 `us` is an existing keyboard layout file.
 We need to remove it so stow can override it with out own.